-- All examinations range between 1.5 hours and 2.5 hours (given the nature, level, and rigor of the course content) 'On-schedule examinations' are scheduled outside of classroom hours (4 5 days are set aside) - These examinations occur at the end of January / beginning of February and at the end of June - A school-wide schedule for these examinations are provided to the school community at the beginning of January and June - These examinations can begin at either 8:30am or 11:25am - Traditionally, first period class examinations run on the first day of the examination schedule, second period class examinations run on the second day of the examination schedule, etc.

-'Off-schedule examinations' are scheduled during classroom hours (4 - 5 days are set aside)

-- These examinations occur at the end of January / beginning of February and at the end of June - In-class schedules for these examinations are provided to students at the beginning of the semester and/or December and May - These examinations occur during class time
+- All examinations range between 1.5 hours and 2.5 hours (given the nature, level, and rigor of the course content) - 'On-schedule examinations' are scheduled outside of classroom hours (4 5 days are set aside) - · These examinations occur at the end of January / beginning of February and at the end of June - A school-wide schedule for these examinations are provided to the school community at the beginning of January and June - Parents/guardians are requested to not schedule any trips, holidays, or vacations during these days. - These examinations can begin at either 8:30 a.m. or 11:25 a.m. - Traditionally, first period class examinations run on the first day of the examination schedule, second period class examinations run on the second day of the examination schedule, etc. - 'Off-schedule examinations' are scheduled during classroom hours (4 5 days are set aside) - These examinations occur at the end of January / beginning of February and at the end of June - In-class schedules for these examinations are provided to students at the beginning of the semester and/or December and May - These examinations occur during class time